bonitasoft/bonita-doc/md/pages.md

 If you are using [REST API authorization](rest-api-authorization.md) and your custom page is an HTML page using the Web REST API, you need to specify the permissions that a user needs to have in order to access the resources in the custom page.
 These permissions are defined in the `page.properties` file.
-If your custom page is written in Groovy and uses the BonitaBPM Engine Java APIs, you do not need to specify permissions.
+If your custom page is written in Groovy and uses the Bonita Engine Java APIs, you do not need to specify permissions.

 For each REST resource accessed in the page, specify the authorization needed for each method used.
 You can find examples of the default resources in [`resources-permissions-mapping.properties`](BonitaBPM_platform_setup.md).